-Aside from letting you check out your wonderful reflection – putting the best hallway mirror ideas to good use is one of the oldest design tricks in the book to help enhance a tiny space.
+Aside from letting you check out your wonderful reflection – putting a mirror in your hallway is one of the oldest design tricks in the book to help enhance a tiny space.
 And, if there's one room in the house that tends to be on the small side, it's your hallway entrance.

 Naturally, one size doesn't fit all when it comes to adding a mirror to your existing hallway decor but thankfully, you'll be spoilt for choice when it comes to choosing the perfect design.
-Think ornate frames, frameless design – some even come complete with built-in storage like shelves and hooks – and much more to help make the most of this decorative addition.
+Think ornate mirrors, frameless designs – some even come complete with built-in storage like shelves and hooks – and much more to help make the most of this decorative addition.

 Hallway mirror ideas to stop and stare at